Any way you cut it,

 “You know how sometimes we go to the mirror and hold our faces back at the temples with our fingers to see how we’d look with a facelift, and we often end up thinking, ‘wow, that looks much better.’
 In the Woffles Lift, the threads take the place of your fingers.”

 The threads also take the place of the permanent sutures generally used to tighten the supporting tissues of the face.
-The Woffles Lift technique eliminates the need for stitches in the skin as well – the fine needle leaves no permanent marks on the face, as the invasiveness of the technique is limited to a few pinhole-sized entry points.
+The Woffles thread lift Singapore treatment eliminates the need for stitches in the skin as well – the fine needle leaves no permanent marks on the face, as the invasiveness of the technique is limited to a few pinhole-sized entry points.
 And Dr. Wu says general anaesthesia is not required for the procedure.

 “It uses only a little local anaesthetic at the sides of the face, and you get a very dramatic pull,” he says.